-Both of these functions were found to be insensitive to site index, but somewhat sensitive to spatial pattern.
-The function predicting MSQ from WS trees will slightly overestimate MSQ for relatively uniform stands, and underestimate MSQ for heavily clustered stands (spatial pattern c in Fig. 1

-In exploring the relationships between the current WS stocking standards and the proposed MSQ standards, it became apparent that the current deciduous WS standards are poorly suited to evaluating reforestation success using future yield as a criteria for success.
-The rationale for this conclusion is illustrated in Fig. 6, where TASS-predicted future yields are plotted against simulated survey outcomes.
-It is apparent that yields are maximized for WS values well below the minimum threshold (MSS) of 4000 WS/ha (mitd=0.5; M = 50).
-The implication suggested here is that, using a yield-based reforestation objective, many stands with WS values below 4000 will be rejected as NSR when they are actually capable of producing perfectly acceptable timber crops.
-It is also apparent that the use of an mitd as low as 0.5 m results in counting of a large number of redundant WS trees that have no impact on yield.
+Both of these functions were found to be insensitive to site index, but somewhat sensitive to s patial pattern.
+The function predicting MSQ from WS trees will slightly overestimate MSQ for r elatively uniform stands, and underestimate MSQ for heavily clustered stands (spatial pattern c in Fig. 1 predicted future yields are plotted against simulated survey outcomes.
+It is apparent that yields are maximized for WS values well below the minimum threshold (MSS) of 4000 WS/ha (mitd=0 .5; M = 50).
+The implication suggested here is that, using a yield-based reforestation objective, many stands with WS values below